IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_syllabus.md

 You will be judged on the quality, relevance, iteration, completion, and presentation of your thesis.

 ###### A. Excellent (90-100)
-The performance and attendance of the student has been of the highest level, showing sustained excellence in meeting course responsibilities.
-The work clearly differentiates itself from other work.
-The work has memorable impact, and pursues concepts and techniques above and beyond original goals.
-The ideas behind the work are original, thoughtful and/or imaginative.
+Your performance and attendance has been of the highest level, showing sustained excellence in meeting course responsibilities.
+Your thesis clearly differentiates itself from other work.
+Your thesis has memorable impact, and pursues concepts and techniques above and beyond average goals.
+The ideas behind your thesis are original, thoughtful and/or imaginative.
 Spelling, punctuation or grammatical errors are non-existent.
-The work demonstrates the student’s ability to think critically and work independently.
-The work also demonstrates the student’s use of strong methods and process.
+Your thesis demonstrates your ability to think critically and work independently.
+Your thesis also demonstrates the use of strong methods and process.

 ###### B. Very Good / Good (80-89)
-The performance and attendance of the student has been good, though not of the highest level.
-The work is better than average and shows extra effort.
-The impact of the work is good, and demonstrates the utilization of the iterative process.
-The work employs above average craft and attention to detail.
+Your performance and attendance has been good, though not of the highest level.
+Your thesis is better than average and shows extra effort.
+The impact of your thesis is good, and demonstrates the utilization of the iterative process.
+Your thesis employs above average craft and attention to detail.

 ###### C. Satisfactory (70-79)
-The performance and attendance of the student has been adequate, satisfactorily meeting the course requirements.
-Average and competent, the work has acceptable levels of impact and conceptual development.
-The content of the work is sufficiently developed, but it lacks thoughtful, original, and imaginative resolution and/or attention to detail and craft.
-The work employs process, but does not demonstrate notable solutions.
+Your performance and attendance has been adequate, satisfactorily meeting the course requirements.
+Average and competent, your thesis has acceptable levels of impact and conceptual development.
+The content of your thesis is sufficiently developed, but it lacks thoughtful, original, and imaginative resolution and/or attention to detail and craft.
+Your thesis employs process, but does not demonstrate notable solutions.

 ###### D. Poor; Below Average (60-69)
-The performance and attendance of the student has been less than adequate.
-The work is lacking in many or most areas that show any understanding of the research, design, and/or prototyping phase(s).
-The impact of the work is weak with unsound, unoriginal, or unimaginative thinking.
+Your performance and attendance has been less than adequate.
+Your thesis is lacking in many or most areas that show any understanding of the research, design, and/or prototyping phase(s).
+The impact of your thesis is weak with unsound, unoriginal, or unimaginative thinking.
 Problems may include lack of interest, procrastination, poor planning and/or poor craft.

 ###### F. Unacceptable (59 & Below)
 The performance & attendance of the student has not met course requirements.
-The work shows no overall understanding of the research, design, and/or prototyping phase(s) on many levels or either a severe lack of interest.
+Your thesis shows no overall understanding of the research, design, and/or prototyping phase(s) on many levels or either a severe lack of interest.

 ### TECHNOLOGY USE IN THE CLASSROOM

 Laptop computers and other mobile devices are invaluable tools for students when used responsibly.
 However, this technology can also be incredibly distracting in the classroom.
-When in class, you may use your laptops and other devices for any activities pertaining to the course: taking notes, researching material relevant to our readings and discussions, making class presentations, etc. However, the following uses are unacceptable: checking email, instant messaging, texting, using social networking sites such as facebook, myspace, etc. **When your classmates are presenting, please close your laptops.**
+When in class, you may use your laptops and other devices for any activities pertaining to the course: taking notes, researching material relevant to our readings and discussions, making class presentations, etc. However, the following uses are unacceptable: checking email, instant messaging, texting, using social networking sites such as facebook, myspace, etc. **When your classmates are presenting, please close your laptops and turn off your cell phones.**

 ### ACADEMIC HONESTY

 All work for this class must be your own and specific to this semester.
 Any work recycled from other classes or from another, non-original source will be rejected with serious implications for the student.
-Plagiarism, knowingly representing the words or ideas of another as one’s own work in any academic exercise, is absolutely unacceptable.
+Plagiarism, knowingly representing the words, media, or ideas of another as one’s own work in any academic exercise, is absolutely unacceptable.
 Any student who commits plagiarism must re-do the assignment for a grade no higher than a D. In fact, a D is the highest possible course grade for any student who commits plagiarism.
 Please use the MLA style for citing and documenting source material.

+You MUST have complete rights of use to any and all materials which appear in your thesis project.
+This includes images, illustrations, audio etc. The source of any materials NOT created by you MUST be documented.
+Please remember that you can collaborate with other students to create your own media or contact the authors of your media selections for rights.
+I strongly encourage you to use original media for your thesis project, however should you absolutely require to use stock images, video, etc., you will need to provide a PDF of all source files and the usage rights you have purchased/negotiated or whether it is creative commons or copyright free.

 ### ACADEMIC ACCOMMODATIONS